drQedwards/graphiti/Zep-CLA.md

 ## Notifications

 You agree to notify Zep of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.

+## signature by Dr. Josef k.
+Edwards
+I have read the CLA Document and I hereby sign the CLA - @drqedwards